 By learning about the five requirements of active managers and how manager work affects employee engagement, managers can begin to move away from harmful practices that destroy it.
 With the methodology developed by Effective Managers, you can ensure that your managers have a good understanding of their accountability and how their work impacts the entire organization.

-The Effective Point of Accountability will not only improve organizational performance, but it will also improve the processes of delegating meaningful work and rewarding employees with proper recognition through the feedback loop.
+This blog on our approach to accountability, the Effective Point of Accountability will take you on a deeper dive into the importance of accountability and authority.
+A clear accountability and authority framework will not only improve organizational performance, it will also improve the processes of delegating meaningful work and rewarding employees with proper recognition through the feedback loop.
 Ultimately, that enhances the happiness of workers, increases their engagement, and lowers employee turnover rates.

 Download a complimentary copy here: Empowerment 4.0 Whitepaper